RickStrahl/Westwind.Scripting/README.md

 ## Westwind.Scripting FAQ

-### Referencing other In-Memory Types is not supported
+### In Memory Types should only be used for top level Compilation
 If you are creating multiple compilations that are dynamically compiled, and you need to reference one dynamic compilation in a second compilation, **you have to ensure that referenced type was compiled to disk, not into memory**.

-There are a number of issues resolving dynamically created types both at compile time and runtime.
-There's a way to get the compiler to work, but we've not figured out a way to get an in-memory type to be loaded from another assembly when creating the instance - the referenced type can't be resolved *even if it is already loaded in the process*.  (see [here](https://github.com/RickStrahl/Westwind.Scripting/issues/7) and [here](https://github.com/dotnet/roslyn/issues/65627)).
+The reason for this revolves around the fact that `Activator.CreateInstance()` or other similar load operations can't resolve the dynamically compiled type at runtime **even if it was previously** loaded. (see [here](https://github.com/RickStrahl/Westwind.Scripting/issues/7) and [here](https://github.com/dotnet/roslyn/issues/65627)).

 Bottom line: If you need a dynamically compiled type from another compilation **use to-disk compilation for the referenced type's code**.

-Said another way, you can only use in-memory compilation for top level execution, not for inclusion as a reference.
+Said another way, you can only use in-memory compilation for top level execution, not for inclusion as a reference unless you build a custom assembly resolver (which I have not been able to figure out since there's no physical assembly to resolve from).

 ## Change Log